Total Knee Replacement Surgery Considerations

 The Bottom Line

-Get the most experienced surgeon - Ask your internist to refer you to an orthopedic surgeon who primarily does knee replacements, recommends Dr. Glassman, and make sure that doctor will also treat complications.
+Get the most experienced surgeon.
+Ask your internist to refer you to an orthopedic surgeon who primarily does knee replacements, Dr. Glassman recommends, and make sure that surgeon will also treat complications.

 Stay in the Know.
 Live in the Yes.